The BMC’s Capital Campaign

 Campaign Hits a High(er) Note

 In early 2019 it was announced that the Make a Place for Music Capital Campaign had exceeded its $5.5 million goal.
-To date, the campaign has raised $5,548,211 to build and furnish its new home for music – ahead of schedule, on budget and without debt!
+The campaign has raised $5,548,197 from 455 families to build and furnish its new home for music – ahead of schedule, on budget and without debt!
 The campaign’s success also created two important endowments that will help ensure that our campus and collection of instruments are cared for in perpetuity.

 It’s important to remind everyone that before the BMC launched its campaign to build a new home, $1.3 million was contributed by 84 families to establish our first-ever endowments.
 They are now providing a steady source of annual income for scholarship support and expanded programs.
 We thank all those early endowment donors for their generosity and faith in the BMC.